 PHP

-<div class="overall_rating">
+<div class="overall-rating">

 <span class="num"><?=number_format($reviews_info['overall_rating'], 1)?></span>